Cyber Monday on track for U.S. online shopping record

 Drawing an estimated 75 million shoppers, the day was a test of retailers’ online platforms and delivery operations.

-But as of 2:30 p.m.
-ET on Monday, no big U.S. chain had technical difficulties, according to outage tracker DownDetector.com.
+But as of 5:30 p.m.
+ET on Monday, no big U.S. chain had notable technical difficulties, according to outage tracker DownDetector.com.
 On Black Friday some websites including apparel retailer J.Crew and home improvement chain Lowe’s Cos Inc had temporary outages.

-Consumers are increasingly buying holiday gifts online, diluting the importance of Black Friday, when shoppers had traditionally flocked to brick-and-mortar stores for the best deals.
+Consumers are increasingly doing their holiday shopping online, diluting the importance of Black Friday, when shoppers traditionally flocked to brick-and-mortar stores for the best deals.

-“I find Cyber Monday to be more convenient than Black Friday,” said Jeissy Casilla, 23, a retail worker in Puerto Rico, adding that it allowed her to browse multiple stores and offers and avoid long lines.

 Toys were expected to have the biggest discounts, Adobe Analytics said, as retailers rush to fill the void left by the bankruptcy of top U.S. toy retailer Toys ‘R’ Us.